ediboc/EA-test/README.md

 The developed of this test was done with colab in a Google Drive platform if you want acces to the drive and run these notebooks ask at ediboc@gmail.com (only test evaluators)

-The transformation of data was done with pandas library  and the final tables were import to sqlite .
-This can be done manually or with the library sqlite3.
+The transformation of data was done with pandas library  and the final tables were import to MySQL .
+This can be done manually or with the python library mysql.

 Here we make a resume for the steps done, all the code was developed in jupyter notebooks and there you will find comments for further details